-On the occasion of his intervention at the Eurofi Forum, Marco Zwick was interviewed about the improvements needed for maximizing the contribution of asset management to the post-Covid economic recovery.
+On the occasion of his intervention at the Eurofi Forum, Marco Zwick was interviewed about the improvements needed for maximising the contribution of asset management to the post-COVID economic recovery.

-What improvements might be needed for maximizing the contribution of asset management to the post-Covid economic recovery (e.g. in terms of competitiveness of the EU fund sector, cross-border development, risk mitigation…)?
-Do some financial stability risks associated with asset management activities still need tackling in the EU and did the Covid crisis reveal any specific vulnerabilities?
+What improvements might be needed for maximising the contribution of asset management to the post-COVID economic recovery (e.g. in terms of competitiveness of the EU fund sector, cross-border development, risk mitigation…)?
+Do some financial stability risks associated with asset management activities still need tackling in the EU and did the COVID crisis reveal any specific vulnerabilities?

 - Focus on the adequacy of the cost-performance ratio of UCITS distributed to retail investors to manage the significant impact of costs on the final value of investments.